Get Early Access to NVIDIA B200 With 30,000 Free Cloud Credits

 • A100 NVL – Up to 7 MIGs @ 12GB

-While A100 with MIG is more suited for usage in data centers, H100 with MIG is ideal for AI/ML training and inference, HPC, and other workloads with higher computational requirements.
+While A100 with MIG is more suited for usage in data centers, H100 with MIG is ideal for AI/ML training and inference, HPC and other workloads with higher computational requirements.
 MIG is not supported on the NVIDIA L40S.

-Apart from the above-mentioned pointers, you could also evaluate the GPUs on the basis of CUDA cores, fault detection, integration with cloud-based infrastructure, and more.
+Apart from the above-mentioned pointers, you could also evaluate the GPUs on the basis of CUDA cores, fault detection, integration with cloud-based infrastructure and more.

 Performance and Use Cases

-Since all the three GPUs cater to different use cases, performance becomes a more subjective matter in this discussion.
+Since all three NVIDIA GPUs cater to different use cases, performance becomes a more subjective matter in this discussion.
 Depending on the scope and scale of the workload, all these GPUs offer unique benefits for AI and ML applications.

 High-Performance Computing (HPC)